clickcrm/Implementation-Guides/add-customer-api.md

 <p><strong>Example</strong></p>
 <p><code>https://secure.clickcrm.com/v2/addcustomer?a=1234&api_key=asndjaf3TUU6jhbendnheudhen&name=John+Doe&emailaddress=john_doe%40mydomain.com&address=2230%20EDawson%20Cove&city=Clovis&zip=936114&state=California&country=United%20States&ipaddress=11.22.33.44&phone=44556633&aff_id=123&flag_validate_card=1&card_number=1234567891011121&card_month=03&card_year=2022&card_cvv=777</code> + the Shipping details<br>

-<p>Note: If the Shipping details are not provided, the Billing details will be used as Shipping details.</p>
+<p>Note: If the Shipping details are not provided, the Billing details will be used for Shipping.</p>

+<p>The API outputs a Result string (Success or Error) and the new added Customer ID (on Success).
+If the customer record already exists in the ClickCRM system, the existing customer's ID will be outputted.